Post updated on

 Does AfterDrink really work?

-Based on user reviews and our own personal experience, AfterDrink does work.
-It helps reduce some of the worst symptoms of a hangover including nausea, muscle fatigue and lack of focus.
+Based on user reviews and our own personal experience, AfterDrink can have some very mild benefite.
+It may help reduce some symptoms of a hangover including nausea, muscle fatigue and lack of focus.

 Although its no miracle cure, it can go a long way to improving how you feel.

-In summary, it should allow you to have a more productive day and get more stuff done.
+In summary, it might allow you to have a more productive day and get more stuff done.

 Pros and Cons with AfterDrink